suit-wg/information-model/draft-ietf-suit-information-model.md

 Mitigated by: [REQ.SEC.AUTH.PRECURSOR](#req-sec-authentic-precursor)

-### THREAT.UPD.INTEROP: Unqualified Firmware {#threat-upd-interop}
+### THREAT.UPD.UNAPPROVED: Unapproved Firmware {#threat-upd-unapproved}

 Classification: Denial of Service, Elevation of Privilege

+This threat can appear in several ways, however it is ultimately about ensuring that devices retain the behaviour required by their Owner, Device Operator, or Network Operator.
+The owner or operator of a device typically requires that the device maintain certain features, functions, capabilities, behaviours, or interoperability constraints (more generally, behaviour).
+If these requirements are broken, then a device will not fulfill its purpose.
+Therefore, if any party other than the device's Owner or the Owner's contracted Device Operator has the ability to modify device behaviour without approval, then this constitutes an elevation of privilege.

+Similarly, a network operator may require that devices behave in a particular way in order to maintain the integrity of the network.
+If devices behaviour on a network can be modified without the approval of the network operator, then this constitutes an elevation of privilege with respect to the network.

+For example, if the owner of a device has purchased that device because of Features A, B, and C, and a firmware update is issued by the manufacturer, which removes Feature A, then the device may not fulfill the owner's requirements any more.
+In certain circumstances, this can cause significantly greater threats.
+Suppose that Feature A is used to implement a safety-critical system, whether the manufacturer intended this behaviour or not.
+When unapproved firmware is installed, the system may become unsafe.

-This threat can appear in several ways, however it is ultimately about interoperability of devices with other systems.
-The owner or operator of a system of two or more interoperating devices needs to approve firmware for their system in order to ensure interoperability with other devices in the system.
-If the firmware is not qualified, it may not work.
-Therefore, if a device installs firmware without the approval of the device owner or operator, this is a threat to devices.
+In a second example, the owner or operator of a system of two or more interoperating devices needs to approve firmware for their system in order to ensure interoperability with other devices in the system.
+If the firmware is not qualified, the system as a whole may not work.
+Therefore, if a device installs firmware without the approval of the device owner or operator, this is a threat to devices or the system as a whole.

 Similarly, the operator of a network may need to approve firmware for devices attached to the network in order to ensure favourable operating conditions within the network.
 If the firmware is not qualified, it may degrade the performance of the network.
 Therefore, if a device installs firmware without the approval of the network operator, this is a threat to the network itself.